IrfanDanial1212/WASFinal_Assessment/README.md

 ## 3. Objective<a name="objective"></a>

 The objective of applying web application security in 5 Budak Lapar are; <br>
-<h5>I. Protect user data that register into 5 Budak Lapar Web Application</h5>
-<h5>II.
-Protect user data that register into 5 Budak Lapar Web Application</h5>
-<h5>III.
-Prevent any malicious attack such as SQL injection, XSS and CSRF from intefere the web application that may revoke the web application and steal the data </h5>
+I. Protect user data that register into 5 Budak Lapar Web Application II.
+Protect user data that register into 5 Budak Lapar Web Application III.
+Prevent any malicious attack such as SQL injection, XSS and CSRF from intefere the web application that may revoke the web application and steal the data